joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 |Skin                                     | 40 - (-1)           |
 |**Total drain**                          | 41                  |

-Given all life forms in Fourth Earth RAW apply the same rules, the rat would be dead; multiple times over, which could be described in the narration: The rat is a puddle of goo on the ground.
+Given all life forms in Fourth Earth RAW apply the same rules, the rat would be dead; multiple times over, which could be described in the narration: The rat is a puddle of goo on the floor.

 ### Resistance extension